gromnitsky/sh-progress-reporter/README.md

 ## Requirements

 * /bin/sh in FreeBSD or bash in Fedora.
-* expr, seq, awk.
+* expr, seq, gawk.

 ## ffmpeg

-For more useful example, see `example-ffmpeg-mp3.sh`.
-The script takes some audio file, for example `test/data/amwb-20110805.ogg` & with ffmpeg help produces an .mp3 file.
-It does it with hiding all ffmpeg horrible garbage.
-The only thing you will see is:
+For a more useful example, see `example-ffmpeg-mp3.sh`.
+The script takes an audio file, for example `test/data/amwb-20110805.ogg` & produces an .mp3.
+While ffmpeg is doing its job, the script hides all the garbage that ffmpeg prints.
+The only thing the user sees is:

     ogg->mp3: 19%

+<video src="https://zippy.gfycat.com/NeglectedDifferentHog.webm" autoplay="autoplay" loop="loop"></video>

 ## TODO

 - shunit2 tests but today is a lazy August day;
-- write a similar util for uraniacast.

 ## License